landawn/AbacusUtil/README.md

 3. Bug free.
 No test is required for the auto-generated codes and no test coverage is counted.

-4. Actually, the auto-generated code can be built to jar file directly.
-Things could be as beautiful as you could imagine.

 ```java
 File srcDir = new File("./src");
 String packageName = "com.x.y";